Duration & study mode

 Course starting dates

-This course is designed to provide opportunities to advance practical and reflective skills that are articulated to the United Kingdom Coaching Certificate (UKCC) Level 4.
-To achieve this aim, you will have multiple opportunities to work in small groups with other coaches and our partners in sport in a supportive, reflective environment.
+The MSc Sport Coaching is designed to provide opportunities to advance practical and reflective skills that articulate to the United Kingdom Coaching Certificate (UKCC) Level 4.

 This course prepares for the following: